-Following site inspection (see Section 7.4.2 of this Plan), Council would analyse the combined outcome of DWM sensitivity and (DWM) system combination for each property/parcel in the AOC using the procedure described in Section 4.5.2 (below).
-The derived value combinations for each property/parcel would then be inserted into a Cumulative Risk Analysis matrix (see Figure 5) to determine the underlying DWM 'Risk Profile' for the AOC.
+Following site inspection, Council would analyse the combined outcome of DWM sensitivity and (DWM) system combination for each lot in the AOC using the procedure described in Section 4.6 (below).
+The derived value combinations for each lot would then be inserted into a Cumulative Risk Analysis matrix (see Figure 5) to determine the underlying DWM 'Risk Profile' for the AOC.